ismael-miguel/mariogolf/js/README.md

 ## How to use

-To use, simply include the Javascript file *before* attempting to run the code.
+To use, simply include the Javascript file *before* attempting to run the code.<br>
+The file `mariogolf.min.js` is a minimified version of `mariogolf.js`, being it minimified by hand.

-This uses a technique to extract the real `window` object.
+This uses a technique to extract the real `window` object.<br>

-It shouldn't work on Node.js or similar.
+It may not work on Node.js or similar.<br>
+The  `window` object is used to ensure that the object `MarioGolf` will stay available everywhere.

 ## Making it work